 - Amherst College Archives & Special Collections

-Public Domain: This material has been identified as being free of known restrictions under copyright law, including all related and neighboring rights.
+- Public Domain: This material has been identified as being free of known restrictions under copyright law, including all related and neighboring rights.
 While Amherst College Archives & Special Collections claims no rights or authority over this material, we do ask that any publication or use of this material cite the Archives & Special Collections at Amherst College as the source of the images and the repository where the original documents can be found.
 Contact host institution for more information.

 - Petzoldt, Georg, 1810-1878.
 Hallein.
 1837-1839.
 Retrieved from the Digital Public Library of America, http://acdc.amherst.edu/view/asc:81627.
 (Accessed July 16, 2018.)